USS Pondera: End-of-war "mopping-up" operations

 She completed a second troop lift to the Far East, Leyte, in July, and was en route on her third transpacific run when the war ended.
 Arriving at Ulithi 25 August, she sailed to Guam, disembarked half of her troops there, then continued on to Okinawa to discharge the remainder.
 In mid-September she took on men of the XXIV Corps and on the 24th debarked them at Jinsen, Korea.
-In October she carried further elements of that Corps to Korea, then, after replenishing at Manila, joined TransRon 17, 8 November, at Hong Kong, to lift troops of the 8th Chinese Nationalist Army to Tsingtao.
+In October she carried further elements of that Corps to Korea, then, after replenishing at Manila, joined TransRon 17, 8 November, at Hong Kong, to lift troops of the 8th Chinese Nationalist Army to Qingdao.
 Completing that mission 16 November, Pondera reported for Operation Magic Carpet duty and on 20 November arrived at San Diego, California, with units of the 5th Marine Division.
 She completed her second and last "Magic Carpet" run at San Francisco 9 March 1946 and ten days later got underway for the U.S. East Coast and inactivation.

 Post-war decommissioning

-Arriving at Norfolk, Virginia, 6 April, she decommissioned and was transferred to the Maritime Commission 6 June 1946.
+Arriving at Norfolk, Virginia, 6 April, she decommissioned and was transferred to the United States Maritime Commission 6 June 1946.
 Struck from the Navy List 19 June 1946, she was laid up in the James River, Virginia, berthing area, National Defense Reserve Fleet, where she remained into 1974 when she was sold for scrapping.